Keith E Robertson, EA

 Can I just e-mail you my tax information?

 No. I take great care to protect your personal information.
-There are three ways to get your information to me: stop by my office; send it via US Postal Service or use my secure portal.
+There are three ways to get your information to me: stop by my office; send it via US Postal Service, FedEx or UPS; use my secure portal.
 Just let me know which e-mail address you wish to be attached to your account.
+If you choose this option, I strongly recommend using a personal, rather than work, e-mail address.
+You are welcome to supply a back-up e-mail address but I will check with you via other means to make sure it is you who is requesting the change and not an electronic thief.

 How much is all this going to cost?